Diarrhea: Major Causes and How to Get Rid of It

 The ileocecal valve connects the large intestine to the small intestine and acts as a barrier between the two.
 It allows each environment to support different temperatures, pH levels, microflora and digestive processes.
 The ileocecal valve also prevents harmful toxins and microbes from backing up into the small intestine.

-Problems occur when the ileocecal valve malfunctions and is stuck open or close.
+Problems occur when the ileocecal valve malfunctions and is stuck open or closed.
 An open valve will often result in SIBO or diarrhea.
 To close this valve, you can try pushing it closed with your fingers or using an ice pack over the value for 15-20 minutes.
 You can learn more about the ileocecal valve here.

 Dietary Strategies To Reduce Diarrhea